Kara Kennedy

-Kara Anne Kennedy (February 27, 1960 – September 16, 2011) was a member of the American political family, the Kennedy family.
-She was the oldest of the three children and only daughter of U.S. Senator Ted Kennedy from Massachusetts and Joan Bennett Kennedy, and a niece of President John F. Kennedy and Senator Robert F. Kennedy.
-Kara Kennedy served on the boards of numerous charities and was a filmmaker and television producer.
-She died of a heart attack in 2011 at the age of 51.
+Kara Anne Kennedy (February 27, 1960 – September 16, 2011) was a member of the Kennedy family.
+She was the oldest of the three children of U.S. Senator Ted Kennedy and Joan Bennett Kennedy and was their only daughter.
+Kennedy was also a niece of President John F. Kennedy and Senator Robert F. Kennedy.
+Kennedy served on the boards of numerous charities and was a filmmaker and television producer.
+A cancer survivor, she died of a heart attack in 2011 at the age of 51.

 Early life and education

 Kara Anne Kennedy was born in 1960 to Joan and Ted Kennedy in Bronxville, New York.
 In his book True Compass, Senator Kennedy wrote about his joy at her birth: "I had never seen a more beautiful baby nor been more happy."
 Her siblings were Edward Moore Kennedy, Jr. (born 1961), and Patrick Joseph Kennedy II (born 1967).
-She spent her early years in Virginia and Cape Cod, Massachusetts.
-She attended the National Cathedral School in Washington, D.C. and Trinity College, Hartford.
-Kennedy graduated from Tufts University in Medford, Massachusetts.
+She spent her early years in McLean, Virginia, and Cape Cod, Massachusetts.
+She attended the National Cathedral School in Washington, D.C., and Trinity College, Hartford.
+Kennedy graduated from Tufts University.

 Career

-After graduating from the National Cathedral School in 1978, Kennedy worked on her father's 1980 Presidential campaign before matriculating at Tufts University.
+After graduating from the National Cathedral School in 1978, Kennedy worked on her father's 1980 presidential campaign before matriculating at Tufts University.
 Following the receipt of her degree in 1983, she pursued a career in television, working at Fox News in New York.
 She also was a producer for the television program Evening Magazine at station WBZ-TV in Boston.

-With her brother Ted, Kennedy co-managed her father's successful 1988 re-election campaign.

 Kennedy produced films for VSA arts, formerly known as Very Special Arts, an organization founded by her aunt Jean Kennedy Smith to encourage participation in the arts by persons with disabilities.
-One of Kennedy's best known projects was a film she produced on Chris Burke, the actor with Down syndrome who starred in the television series Life Goes On.
-She revealed that the film project had as much of a positive impact on her as it did on the viewing audience.
+One of Kennedy's best known projects was a film she produced on Chris Burke, an actor with Down syndrome who starred in the television series Life Goes On.

-Kennedy served as a director emerita and a national trustee of the John F. Kennedy Library Foundation, a non-profit organization that provides financial support, staffing, and creative resources for the John F. Kennedy Presidential Library and Museum, the presidential library and museum of U.S. President John F. Kennedy in Boston, Massachusetts.
+Kennedy served as a director emerita and a national trustee of the John F. Kennedy Library Foundation, a non-profit organization that provides financial support, staffing, and creative resources for the John F. Kennedy Presidential Library and Museum in Boston.

-Kennedy also gave her time to Sibley Hospital, and to the women of the N Street Village in Washington, D.C.
-She served as a board member of the Edward M. Kennedy Institute for the United States Senate where she co-produced a film about the Institute that was shown at its inaugural groundbreaking event.
-Kennedy was a reading tutor and was preparing to join the Board of Reading Partners at the time of her death.

-Kennedy was on the National Advisory Board of the National Organization on Fetal Alcohol Syndrome (NOFAS).
+Kennedy served as a board member of the Edward M. Kennedy Institute for the United States Senate, where she co-produced a film about the Institute that was shown at its inaugural groundbreaking event.
+Kennedy also served on the National Advisory Board of the National Organization on Fetal Alcohol Syndrome (NOFAS).